-If all the input clocks for a particular DPLL become invalid, then the DPLL will enter the holdover state.
-See the DPLL_0.DPLL_MODE, DPLL_0.DPLL_HO_ADVCD_HISTORY, DPLL_0.DPLL_HO_ADVCD_BW, and DPLL_0.DPLL_HO_CFG bit fields.
+If all the input clocks for a particular DPLL become invalid, then the DPLL will enter holdover state.

 In holdover mode, the DPLL uses stored frequency data acquired in Locked mode to control its output clocks.
 There are several programmable modes for the frequency offset acquisition method; it can use the frequency offset just before it entered holdover state (simple holdover), or a previously stored post-filtered frequency offset (advanced holdover).